sudoosama/Advanced-Calculator/README.md

 loop in order to find a value of x when function of x is given the scope is set to n numbers which will be asked to the user, and he sets the scope to his wish and function calculates the function of x till that value.

+Algorithm/Pseudo Code and Flowchart of all function working is avaliable in Project Word documents